Skip to content

 Common mistakes to avoid

-- Not opening mail.
-Notices may ask for proof, renewals, or appeal steps.
+• Not opening mail: Notices may ask for proof, renewal steps, or appeal action.
 Missing a deadline can cause a coverage gap.

-- Choosing only by premium.
-Check doctors, hospitals, prescriptions, dental providers, and copays before picking a plan.
+• Choosing only by premium: Check doctors, hospitals, prescriptions, dental providers, and copays before choosing a plan.

-- Forgetting children can have different rules.
-Apply for children even if the adult in the home does not qualify.
+• Forgetting children have different rules: Apply for children even if the adult in the home does not qualify.

-- Not asking about HSN.
-If you are uninsured at a hospital or clinic, ask about the Health Safety Net and financial counseling.
+• Not asking about HSN: If you are uninsured at a hospital or clinic, ask about Health Safety Net and financial counseling.

 If you are denied, delayed, or overwhelmed